Configuring SMTP Authentication in Windows Mail

 About SMTP Authentication

-SMTP stands for Simple Mail Transfer Protocol.
-It is the Internet standard language used to send email.
+Simple Mail Transfer Protocol (SMTP) is the Internet standard language used to send email.
 SMTP Authentication requires that a user provide a valid username and password to authenticate before the user is allowed to send email.
 SMTP Authentication will help to improve security and reduce SPAM originating from the Cox network.
 It will also help to ensure that mail sent from the Cox network is from legitimate customers.
 This is critical to maintaining the integrity of the Cox network and our reputation with other large Internet and Email service providers.

 Open Windows Mail.